 Occasionally, we will publish reports which come from internal research or from the CISO Lens community.
 These reports are shared here with the intention of providing decision support.
 These reports are provided free, and no registration is required.
 They are provided 'as is'.
-If you use them, please give credit where it is due.
+If you use them, please give credit to the authors.

 Cloud Governance Framework - an industry report from the CISO Lens community (August 2022)